hmc-cs111-spring2023/project-code-occamkg/README.md

 ## File Structure

+All of the necessary code to run the DSL is in the `program` folder.
+When using the DSL in a folder `myFolder`, you can compile it using `python path/to/downloaded/program/run.py myFolder outputFolder`.
+To run, `myFolder` must contain a `.yaml` file containing element definitions, a `.frame` file containing keyframe transitions, and optionally a `.css` file containing styles that the user can reference throughout The `outputFolder` will the contain the presentation `HTML` along with its supporting files.
+This `HTML` can be opened in most modern browsers.

-In `work files`, there are example presentations (currently only 1) that contain desired input and output.
+In `work files`, there are example presentations that contain some example input and output.
-Within the `example output` folder, there are the output files as HTML, CSS, and JS files.
-The HTML file should be renderable by opening it in the browser (I only tested in Chrome).
-In the `example syntax` folder, the bulk of the example syntax is in the `.pres` file with basic styling in a separate CSS file.
+`basicPres0` contains example input and output files conceptualized before making the DSL.
+`testPres0` has the same presentation, but it is runnable from the `input` folder and generates the `output` folder.